LCPQ/Cost_package/README.md

 Web page : http://github.com/LCPQ/Cost_package

-In the whole package "cost", there is
+In the whole package "cost", you can find :
-- casdi (MRCI program),
+- casdi: MRCI program (MR-SDCI or DDCI),
-- dolo wich allows the localization of orbitals,
+- dolo: localization of orbitals,
-- exsci also named casdiloc which is a selected MRCI (quasi linear MRCI),
+- exsci also named casdiloc: selected MRCI (quasi linear MRCI),
-- noscf program to optimize orbitals (density matrices of states with different spin multiplicity or spatial symmetry),
+- noscf: to optimize orbitals (using MR-SCI and density matrices of the states, different spin multiplicity or spatial symmetry allowed),
-- faiano, to transform a basis set in an ANO form (sometimes useful for the localization)
+- faiano: to transform a basis set in an ANO form (sometimes useful for the localization)
 - etc...